Supporting teachers • Promoting learning

 The diametrically different solutions each of the two propose points to the serious challenge ABRSM now face in charting a path that reconnects with all of their stakeholders, wins wide support, and restores confidence in their ability to (as they put it) “inspire musical achievement”.

 When ABRSM announced their “Performance Grades” a few months back, I admit that I was skeptical.
-But having listened carefully to a range of opinion, I now believe that making the performance of music the whole focus of graded assessments could prove unifying, provided the exams themselves are available live and not just digitally.
+But having listened carefully to a range of opinion, I now believe that making the performance of music the whole focus of graded assessments could prove unifying, provided the exams themselves are made available live and not just digitally as at present…

 Continue reading The Future of ABRSM Grades?